kafka-ops/julie/README.md

-# The Kafka Topology builder tool
+# The Topology Builder for Apache Kafka (Automation, Gitops, SelfService)

 <a href="https://codeclimate.com/github/purbon/kafka-topology-builder/maintainability"><img src="https://api.codeclimate.com/v1/badges/ef4bcda7d1b5fd0a4f1e/maintainability" /></a> ![CI tests](https://github.com/kafka-ops/kafka-topology-builder/workflows/CI%20tests/badge.svg?branch=master) [![Gitter](https://badges.gitter.im/kafka-topology-builder/community.svg)](https://gitter.im/kafka-topology-builder/community?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge) [![Documentation Status](https://readthedocs.org/projects/kafka-topology-builder/badge/?version=latest)](https://kafka-topology-builder.readthedocs.io/?badge=latest)

-This tool helps you build proper ACLs for Apache Kafka.
-The Kafka ACL builder tool knows what do you need for each of the products/projects you are planning, either Kafka Connect, Kafka Streams or others.
+Topology Builder for Apache Kafka helps you automate the management of your things within Apache Kafka, from Topics, Configuration to Metadata but as well
+Access Control, Schemas.
+More items are plan, check [here](https://github.com/kafka-ops/kafka-topology-builder/issues) for details.

 ## The motivation

-One of the typical questions while building an Apache Kafka infrastructure is how to handle topics, configurations and the required permissions to use them (Access Control List).
+A typical question many teams face when building, or growing, an Apache Kafka infrastructure is how to manage topics, configuration, metadata, ACLs, etc in a more automated way to provide their teams with the most autonomy possible while reducing the time involved in this administrative tasks.

-The Kafka Topology Builder, in close collaboration with GIT and Jenkins (CI/CD) is here to help you setup an organised and automated way of managing your Kafka Cluster.
+The Topology Builder for Apache Kafka, in close collaboration with Git and CI/CD, (Jenkins, etc) is here to help you build it.

 ## Where's the docs?

 We recommend taking time to [read the docs](https://kafka-topology-builder.readthedocs.io/).
-There's quite a bit of detailed information about gitops, Apache Kafka and how this project can help you automate your basic operations tasks.
+There's quite a bit of detailed information about Gitops, Apache Kafka and how this project can help you automate the common operational tasks.

-## Automating the Topic Management with CI/CD (Jenkins) and gitops
+## Automating Management with CI/CD and Gitops

 ![KafkaTopologyBuilder](imgs/kafka-topology-builder.png)